What Is General Liability Insurance Coverage?

 General Liability Insurance Coverage Includes:

-Businesses and employees can be at risk of lawsuits involving bodily injury claims, property damage claims, libel and slander claims, and false advertising claims.
+Businesses and employees can be at risk of lawsuits involving bodily injury claims, property damage claims and libel and slander claims.
 A general liability insurance policy helps protect your business and employees from these types of lawsuits and claims.

 A general liability insurance coverage typically includes coverage for the following: